Discovery of the Relativistic Schr\"odinger Equation: Introducing the relativistic Schr o dinger equation

 In the special case of Coulomb field\/,

 one can separate the time and spatial variables

 Finally, the stationary relativistic Schr\"{o}dinger equation takes the form

 (As one can see, it is NOT a traditional eigenvalue problem!)
 The standard rumor says that Schr\"{o}dinger invented this equation sometime in late 1925, found the corresponding relativistic energy levels, and derived the fine structure formula, different from Sommerfeld's one \cite{Dirac1963}.
-This is why he had to abandon this equation and consider its nonrelativistic limit.
-Moreover, they say that he had to withdraw the original relativistic article from a journal, which had never been found, and start all over with his centennial articles on the nonrelativistic Schr \"{o}dinger equation \cite{Schrodinger2010}.
-Our goal here is to follow the original relativistic idea.
-Our analysis, nonetheless, will suggest that it is hardly possible to believe that a complete relativistic solution (for a charged spin-zero particle) had been found at that time (see, nonetheless, \cite{Mehra1987} for an opposite opinion and \cite{Fock1926} for the first published solution of this problem).
+This is why he had to abandon this equation and to consider a nonrelativistic approximation.
+Moreover, they say that he had to withdraw the `relativistically framed' article, whose draft never been found, from a journal and start all over with his centennial article on the nonrelativistic Schr \"{o}dinger equation \cite{Schrodinger2010}.
+Our goal here is to follow the original `relativistic idea'.
+Our analysis, nonetheless, will suggest that it is hardly possible to believe that a complete relativistic solution (for a charged spin-zero particle) had been found at that time (see, nonetheless, \cite{Mehra1987} for an opposite opinion and a remarkable article of Vladimir~A.~Fock \cite{Fock1926} for the first published solution of this problem among other things; see also \cite{Fock1926a}).

-\section{Solving the relativistic Schr\"{o}dinger equation}
+\section{Solving the relativistic Schr\"{o}dinger equation\/}

 We follow \cite{Nikiforov1988} with somewhat different details (see also \cite {Davydov1965}, \cite{Fock1926}, \cite{Schiff1968} for a different approach) and, first of all, separate the variables in spherical coordinates, $\chi \left( r,\theta ,\varphi \right) =R(r)Y_{lm}(\theta ,\varphi ),$ where $Y_{lm}(\theta ,\varphi )$ are the spherical harmonics with familiar properties \cite {Varshalovich1988}.\ As a result,